 9. Children’s Fitness Amount

 The receipt for your child’s physical activity program should say whether the program qualifies for the children’s fitness tax credit.
+Note: This credit will no longer be available in 2017.

 10. Public transit amount